eight857/GameWorks_NEW/HairWorks_Ue4_ReleaseNotes.md

 * Duplicated property categories in HairWorks assets and components.
 * Needs to read data back from GPU buffer to CPU for dynamic pin, so there would be potential performance issue.
 * Assets of old version HairWorks, such as 1.0, would not be loaded, due to HairWorks SDK change.
+* Support for forword rendering mode is not added yet.